alcazar90/personal_website/content/about.md

 showpagemeta = false
 +++

-I'm economic analyst working at [Central bank of Chile](http://www.bcentral.cl/).
-I have the ambition to play an interdisciplinary role analysing data, blending artificial intelligence with classic data analysis.
+I'm an economic analyst working at the [Central Bank of Chile](http://www.bcentral.cl/).
+I have the ambition to play an interdisciplinary role analysing data and blending artificial intelligence with classic data analysis.

-So to achieve this goal I started the mythical journey of self-learning with the help of many online resources and learning by doing.
+So to achieve this goal I taking a learning by doing approach and I became a self learning monk with the help of many online resources and cups of tea.

-None mastery is acquiered without deliberative and consistent practice as Peter Norvig say in his post [Teach Yourself Programming in Ten Years](http://norvig.com/21-days.html)...so this blog in part have the purpose to be engine and pictures of practice.
+None mastery is acquiered without deliberative and consistent practice, as Peter Norvig said in his post [Teach Yourself Programming in Ten Years](http://norvig.com/21-days.html)...so this blog have the purpose to left a trail of my learning.